zoomed in mold spores

 Anxiousness, Low Mood, or Feeling on Edge

-The effect of Mold Toxins on the nervous system can trigger anxiety or low moods.
+The effect of mold toxins on the nervous system can trigger anxiety or low moods.

 These neurotransmitter and nerve signaling problems can make you feel on edge and panicky.

 People start to feel like it’s their fault.
 Or they should be able to just snap out of it.
-But it’s hard to shake without getting rid of the Mold Toxins.
+But it’s hard to shake without getting rid of the mold toxins.

 This is a common symptom I have observed among my clients with Mold Toxicity.